Assassination of Jovenel Moïse: Investigation

-The Haitian police also arrested Jean Laguel Civil on 26 July.
+The Haitian police arrested Jean Laguel Civil on 26 July.
 On 3 August, Haiti's government requested help from the United Nations to conduct an international investigation into the assassination.
-Haitian officials investigating the cases meanwhile reported that they were receiving death threats and were forced to go into hiding, after the authorities ignored their requests for protection.
+Haitian officials investigating the case meanwhile reported that they were receiving death threats and were forced to go into hiding after the authorities ignored their requests for protection.
 They also accused the police of procedural violations.
 Judge Mathieu Chanlatte who was investigating the case withdrew from it on 13 August citing personal reasons.
 The withdrawal came a day after one of his assistants had mysteriously died.

-Claude invited acting Prime Minister Ariel Henry for an interview on 10 September, concerning two telephone calls the prosecutor was aware that Henry had had with Joseph-Félix Badio, a mastermind of the assassination.
+Claude invited acting Prime Minister Ariel Henry for an interview on 10 September, concerning two telephone calls the prosecutor was aware that Henry had with Joseph-Félix Badio, a mastermind of the assassination.
 The calls, lasting seven minutes, were made at 4:07 am and 4:20 am the morning of the assassination from near Moïse's home.
 Henry declined the invitation.
 As a result, Claude requested to the judge investigating the case that charges be filed against Henry and ordered that he be barred from leaving Haiti.

-The Prime Minister fired Claude and replaced him with Frantz Louis Juste, but he remained in his position while a source told BBC that Henry did not have the authority to fire the prosecutor.
+The Prime Minister tried firing Claude to replace him with Frantz Louis Juste, but he remained in his position because Henry did not have the authority to fire the prosecutor.
 On 16 September, Henry's office stated that many people had called him to inquire about his safety after the assassination and they could not identify every caller, while rejecting the suspicions raised against him.

 According to the Haitian National Police investigative report obtained by the Miami Herald in late September 2021, Dragon was in contact with one of the police officers who was guarding Moïse and acting as an informant for the masterminds of the attack.
 The report also accuses him of designing DEA tags for the assailants.
 Meanwhile, Hérard was stated to have known three of the suspects and acted as an informant, while supplying the attackers with weapons according to the arrested suspects.
-Civil was stated to have bribed 80 of Moïse's guards with $80,000 according to the suspects.
+Divisional Commissioner Jean Laguel Civil was stated to have bribed 80 of Moïse's guards with $80,000 according to the suspects.
 One of the people called by Badio about 290 times, including during the night of the assassination when the former was in Pétion-Ville, was also in contact with Jaar 203 times during the same time period.